Peter O'Neill: Opposition

 O'Neill continued to come under fire after his move to the cross-bench and subsequently in opposition.
-Accusations of impropriety were led by Member for Madang and Minister for Police Bryan Kramer MP.
-Kramer had, as a former member of the Opposition while O'Neill was Prime Minister, accused O'Neill of holding a dual (PNG/Australian) citizenship, which would disqualify him from Parliament.
-O'Neill maintained this was false and challenged Kramer to provide evidence.
+Accusations of impropriety were led by Member for Madang and Minister for Police Bryan Kramer, MP.
+Kramer had, as a former member of the Opposition while O'Neill was Prime Minister, accused O'Neill of holding dual (PNG and Australian) citizenship, which would disqualify him from Parliament.
+O'Neill maintained that this was false and challenged Kramer to provide evidence.

-In October 2019 an arrest warrant was served to O'Neill on the basis of official corruption.
-O'Neill was released on bail and in November 2019 travelled to Australia for an extended period of time.
+In October 2019, an arrest warrant was served on O'Neill on the basis of official corruption.
+O'Neill was released on bail and travelled to Australia in November 2019 for an extended period of time.
 He was arrested shortly after returning on 23 May 2020, again on charges of official corruption, stemming from the purchase of two generators from a company in Israel with which he was accused of having close ties.
-O'Neill said the allegations were politically motivated and that he had not personally benefitted from the procurement of the generators.
-The accusation was originally on misappropriation and official corruption, It was however turned into a more formal charge on following procedures instead of an outright criminal charge.
+O'Neill said the allegations were politically motivated and that he had not personally benefited from the procurement of the generators.
+The accusation was originally based on misappropriation and official corruption; however, it was turned into a more formal charge of following procedures instead of an outright criminal charge.
 The National Court dismissed the charge.
-O'Neill considered the case as an attempt to block him in the next general election and stated defiantly "you have to defeat me at an election".
+O'Neill considered the case an attempt to block him in the next general election and stated defiantly, "You have to defeat me at the elections".
 Prime Minister Marape was Minister of Finance at the time of the purchase and stated in court that the generators were not suitable for PNG and were gathering dust.
-In reply to a question by the MP Gary Juffa in 2019 it was stated that the diesel generators were too expensive to run for PNG power and that only one was serviceable.
+In reply to a question by the MP Gary Juffa in 2019, it was stated that the diesel generators were too expensive to run for PNG power and that only one was serviceable.